-Molly Caro May is an author of two books, teacher, and holder of space.
-For 14+ years, she has created and facilitated personal story workshops for more than hundreds of people across the globe.
+Molly Caro May is a teacher, space holder and the author of two acclaimed memoirs.
+For 14 years, she has created and facilitated personal story workshops for more than hundreds of people across the globe.
 She is a Somatic Experiencing Practitioner and focuses on where language/voice and the animal body meet each other.
 Her mission is to democratize expression and explore, in good company, the healing alchemy between story and nervous system.

 THE LONGER STORY